6. The GREAT DEPRESSION

 The BREWERY REOPENING IN 1935.

-As mentioned, a new brewery after Prohibition was the Heidelberg Brewing Co., which reopened in 1934.
-Since the former brewmaster for Bavarian and a Director of the Wm.
-Riedlin Beverage Co. and the Riedlin Co., Joseph (Sep) Ruh, became the brewmaster and officer with Heidelberg, it was necessary for Bavarian to obtain another brewmaster.
+the former brewmaster for Bavarian before Prohibition, Joseph (Sep) Ruh, became the brewmaster and officer with Heidelberg in 1934, it was necessary for Bavarian to obtain a new brewmaster.
 Fred Faller, originally from Bavaria, served in that capacity when Bavarian reopened.
 The Bavarian Brewing Co. didn't have new brewery equipment acquired and installed until early 1935, and it took a couple months before they were fully operational to sell beer.
 Their grand reopening occurred on Saturday, June 1, 1935, attracting some 8,000 people.
-Attendees were treated to music from the Al Shield's German Band, along with some food and, of course, free beer.
+Attendees were treated to music from the Al Shield's German Band, along with food and, of course, free beer.

 Despite the reopening of the Bavarian Brewery, the economy was still in the midst of the Great Depression and the brewery raised less capital from stock offerings than expected.
-The brewery was not restored to its previous production capabilities.
-It was reopened with an annual capacity of 125,000 barrels; far less than its production of 216,000 barrels annually before Prohibition.
-It appears the two brands of beer were offered upon its reopening; Riedlin's Select Beer and Bavarian.
-A label and a beer tap marker for theses brands are shown below.
+Because of these financial difficulties, the brewery was not immediately restored to its previous production capabilities.
+It was reopened with an annual capacity of 125,000 barrels, far less than its production of 216,000 barrels annually before Prohibition.
+It appears the two brands of beer offered upon its reopening were Riedlin's Select Beer and Bavarian.
+A label and a beer tap marker for these brands are shown below.

 C. 1937.
 Above is one of the few signs that were made under the Voorhees Management.
 Please Signs: Neon for more information.

-Even though the neon sign on the left, produced in 1937, indicated Bavarian Beer was available in bottles, that may have only been for a short time, if at all.
-Apparently, nearly all the production was in kegs.
-In researching ads for this period, they normally indicated that Bavarian Beer was served "On Tap" from kegs, and were mostly for saloons.
-Only a couple ads for Bavarian or Rieldin's Select Beer by the brewer were found between 1935 and 1937.
+Even though the neon sign on the left, produced in 1937, indicates that Bavarian Beer was available in bottles, this may have only been a practice for a short time - if at all.
+Apparently, nearly all the production was in kegs instead.
+Most advertisements for this period indicated that Bavarian Beer was served "On Tap" from kegs, and were intended for saloons.
+Only a couple ads for Bavarian or Rieldin's Select Beer made directly by the brewer were found between 1935 and 1937.
 (See Bavarian Ads: 1935 to 1945.)
-Very little advertising memorabilia has been found for this 1935 - 1937 period.
-It appears the brewer at this time had a very restricted operating budget that didn't allow for much advertising.
+In fact, very little advertising memorabilia has been found for this 1935 - 1937 period; it appears the brewery at this time had a restricted operating budget that didn't allow for extensive advertising.

 DIFFICULTIES FOR THE BREWER & BANKRUPTCY

-Even though Bavarian suffered a bankruptcy in late 1937, it was not the end of the brewery.
-Learning of its fate, this situation attracted the interest of the husband of William Riedlin's daughter, Lucia, William C. (Will) Schott, and three of his brothers.
-It motivated Lucia to and Will to keep the brewery's ownership within their families and uphold their family's reputation.
-Evidently, they also viewed it has an opportunity for their two sons to eventually continue the legacy of the brewery.
-(Please see the Schott Family.)
+Even though Bavarian suffered a bankruptcy in late 1937, the Depression did not spell the end of the brewery.
+Learning of its fate, the husband of William Riedlin's daughter, Lucia, William C. (Will) Schott, and three of his brothers decided to step in.
+The uncertain future of the brewery motivated Lucia and Will to keep the brewery's ownership within their families and uphold their family's reputation.
+Evidently, they also viewed it as an opportunity for their two sons to continue the legacy of the brewery as well.
+(Please see the (Please see the The Schott Family.)